Listen to This Article:

 Carrying on Auguste Escoffier’s legacy, our culinary school continues to innovate.
 The school teaches Escoffier’s classic French techniques in a modernized way – respecting the techniques developed by chefs throughout history, but also constantly pushing the boundaries to create new methods.

 Auguste Escoffier himself said, “Cooking, like fashion, must evolve with time and take into account the changes in peoples’ lives.”
 This is especially true now.
-For example, when people are balancing working from home and homeschooling children, they need innovative options for education.
+For example, when people are balancing working and raising a family, they need innovative options for furthering their education.

-Auguste Escoffier School of Culinary Arts is an accredited institution in the U.S. that offers online degrees and diplomas in culinary and pastry arts, making a culinary education a real possibility where it might not have been before.
-In fact, Escoffier offers five distinct 100% online programs, each including an industry externship in foodservice or a professional kitchen in your area.
-This gives students hands-on application of what they study in the online classroom.
+Auguste Escoffier School of Culinary Arts is an accredited institution in the U.S. offering online degrees and diplomas in culinary and pastry arts.
+That makes getting a culinary education a real possibility where it might not have been before.
+In fact, Escoffier offers six distinct 100% online programs, each including an industry externship in foodservice or a professional business in your area.
+This can give students hands-on application of what they study in the online classroom.

 Now it’s your turn.
 Join the Auguste Escoffier School of Culinary Arts “family” and see what a classic French culinary education can do for you and your career.
 Request more information today.

-More Articles About the Past, Present, and Future of Culinary Education
+- What the Future of Culinary Education Looks Like